What is enduro?

 How much does the entry cost and what do I get for it?

-In the entry fee you get the number plate and the possibility of racing on a marked and protected route, with electronic time measurement and medical coverage.
-In addition, you will get some gifts from sponsors (eg. isotonic drink and energy bar from Oshee, Nikwax products), recovery meal at the finish line and at least one well-stocked feeding station on the route.
+In the entry fee you get a number plate and the possibility to race on the marked and secured route, with electronic time measurement and medical assistance.
+Additionally, you will get gifts from sponsors (e.g. a drink from ..., a pack of nuts from Kresto, Nikwax washing agents, eLube greases), a recovery meal at the finish line, at least one well-stocked feeding station along the route (water, isotonic drinks, fruit, nuts, cakes) and a chance to draw cool prizes :)

 What does it look like?
 The start

-After the briefing, the riders name are read in starting order (as part of their starting groups selected during registration), and set off on the route.
-In the starter booth you will also receive a start list for signature and a map with Stage’s start/finish points and the individual start hours for your group.
+After the briefing, the riders names are read in starting order (as part of their starting groups selected during registration), and set off on the route.
+In the starter booth you will also receive a start list for signature and a map with Stages' start/finish points and the individual start hours for your group.

 What does it look like?
 Transfers

-Departure from the start area is the beginning of the first transfer (access section).
-Their suggested course is marked on the map, so you will spend first moments analysing it.
+Departure from the start area is the beginning of the first transfer (access section a.k.a. liason stage).
+Their suggested course is marked on the map, so you may spend first moments analysing it.
 The routes are marked in the field (red arrows on a white background), but it's better to know some landmarks so you don’t miss a turn.
 It's also a good idea to have a local map on your phone/GPS.

 On the back of the map you will also find the opening hours of Special Stages.
 The transfer time is not measured in any way, but you have a limited time window to deal with them.
 It is not very demanding and people with average fitness should do all transfers at an easy pace.
 However, it's best to stick with your starting group and... skip the bars on your way ;)

-Important note: on the entire route of the competition - including transfer sections - a helmet fastened under the chin is required!
+Important note: on the entire route of the competition - including transfer sections - a helmet fastened under the chin is mandatory!

 What does it look like?
 Special Stages

 At the start line, wait for the signal from the marshal - the riders start in 30-second intervals.
 After hearing the much-desired "3...
 2...
 1...
-GO!" try to forget about the clock ticking and ride at your own pace.
-A smooth and faultless ride is usually faster than a sprint finished by overshooting the first corner!
+GO!" try to forget about the ticking clock and ride at your own pace.
+A smooth and faultless ride is usually faster than a sprint finished by overshooting a corner!

 Smoothness also allows you to read the route better, which in the on-sight format determines the victory or defeat.
 On the Stage you probably won’t get lost, but to go faster, look ahead as far as possible.
 Look out for signs (white arrows on a red background) and other tips for the further course of the track: tire tracks and braking trails, tapes in the depths of the forest, or competitors who preceded you.